 Setting up inventory tracking correctly is crucial, and this begins with the correct setup of SKUs for your products.

-Here are some of the key uses for an SKU:
+Key uses for an SKU:

 Products that are received at a business need to be properly tracked to know how many are available.
 A product variation, i.e. Large Red Bucket, can be easily tracked using a cloud inventory management system.
 If the products in a warehouse or storage room have SKUs, then stock availability is easy to determine.